Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 discretization step increases.

 ## Experiments and Results
 Numerical Experiments that illustrate the interesting behaviour of discretisation time step variation were conducted.
-On a point mass system and a Linearised Lane change and a Nonlinearised Lane change problem.
+On a point mass system, a Linearised Lane change and a Nonlinearised Lane change problem.
 The Linearised Lane change example is shown below.
+The details of the linearised lane change are the same as in {% cite lane_change %} but without the dynamic extension, i.e. the control input u are the steering angles and not their derivatives.